 FrontPanel is able to program the on-board Flash memory for supported devices.
 The typical application for Flash programming is downloading an FPGA configuration bitfile to the Flash to allow the device to boot the FPGA on power-up in a “non-tethered” application.
 The host interface may be used after boot, if required.

-On-board Flash memory is classified as one of two types:
+On-board Flash memory is classified as one of three types: